RFC-MiningCompany/HydroneerTemplate/README.md

 We are currently using Unreal Engine version 4.26.

-If you would like to contribute items to the project they can be added to the development branch. **Do not push items to other branches**
+If you would like to contribute items see below.